Tim Boyle/Newsmakers/Getty Images

 When the IRS benefits

-If it's a simple addition or subtraction mistake, there's no need to amend the return.
+If you made a simple addition or subtraction mistake, there's no need to amend the return.
 The IRS says its computers will detect the error, notify you and adjust your return automatically.

-But if it's something bigger -- you overlooked a Form 1099 for $1,500 you got from a freelance house-painting job -- and you catch and correct it first, it could save you from paying even more to the IRS.
+But if it's something bigger – say you overlooked a Form 1099 for $1,500 you got from a freelance house-painting job — and you catch and correct it first, it could save you from paying even more to the IRS.

 The IRS may not penalize you for this honest mistake, but it sure will collect some interest on the proper amount you didn't pay on time in the first place.
 The sooner you correct the error, the less interest you'll pay.

-The IRS generally gives taxpayers 3 years after the original return's filing date to make any changes with a Form 1040X.
-If you filed early, you get 3 years from the return's due date to correct any errors.
+The IRS generally gives taxpayers three years after the original return's filing date to make changes with a Form 1040X.
+If you filed early, you get three years from the return's due date to correct any errors.

 Your timetable on amending a return changes a bit, however, if you didn't pay all the tax you owed with your original filing.

-If, however, the 2-years-since-payment date arrives after the standard 3-year time limit, the IRS says you can amend your return using the deadline that comes later.
-In the earlier example, let's say you finally paid your tax bill on June 10, 2015.
-That would give you until June 10, 2017, to amend the return, almost 2 months longer than the original 3-year amending option.
+If, however, the two-years-since-payment date arrives after the standard three-year time limit, the IRS says you can amend your return using the deadline that comes later.
+In the earlier example, let's say you finally paid your tax bill on June 10, 2016.
+That would give you until June 10, 2018, to amend the return, almost two months longer than the original three-year amending option.

 Similarly, if you paid your taxes late, but not that late (say, in our example, on Aug.
-10, 2014), and the 3-year grace period from the original filing date provides you more revision time (which it would, since April 15, 2017, is later than Aug.
-10, 2016), you can use it.
+10, 2015), and the three-year grace period from the original filing date provides you more revision time (which it would, since April 15, 2018, is later than Aug.
+10, 2017), you can take it.

 Can't do it electronically

-As for the actual filing, even if you regularly e-file, you'll have to send in a paper Form 1040X.
-The IRS is not yet equipped to handle this form electronically.
+Even if you regularly e-file, you'll have to send in a paper Form 1040X.
+The IRS is not yet equipped to handle this form electronically, though it will certainly accept your payment electronically.
 Be sure to pay attention to the mailing addresses in the form's instruction book.
 Amended returns don't always go to the same IRS service center that processes regular returns.